cloud-gov/product/adr/ADR-0001-egress-control.md

 We should have 3 generally-available ASGs:
 - `closed-gress`: allow nothing, which allows no access to anything outside the platform
 - `public-egress`: the same as our current public networks ASG - that is, open access to the public internet
-- `restricted-egress`: allows access to our services network (RDS, Elasticsearch, Redis)
+- `restricted-egress`: allows access to our services network (RDS, Elasticsearch, Redis, s3)

 The global default ASG would be `closed-egress`.
 OrgManagers and SpaceManagers can request that we bind the `public-egress` and/or `restricted-egress` ASGs to their spaces via support ticket.
 Users needing fine-grained